kchanqvq/CSP/README.md

 - STEP 2: Implement interpreter B on A which supports the 9 LISP primitives
 - STEP 3: Provide access to some built-in common funtions.

-Application framework (not started yes)
+Application framework (not started yet)
 - Provide C code manipulating routines.
 - Framework for writing C programs in LISP.
 The C preprocessor serves as a translator.
 ## Usage